mattrips/scratchPad/Protocol Conformance.md

 While a type is declared to conform to a protocol, the protocol conformance underpinning the declaration is not expressly declared.
 Instead, Swift determines the protocol conformance for the declaration.

 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
-This guide explains the semantics of protocol conformance.
+This guide explains the semantics of how Swift determines a protocol conformance.

 ## The Nature of Protocol Conformance